Createdd/Writing/articles/Relay.md

 > Relay Modern is a new version of Relay designed from the ground up to be easier to use, more extensible and, most of all, able to improve performance on mobile devices.
 Relay Modern accomplishes this with static queries and ahead-of-time code generation.

-The new API offers compat mode (which allows to adopt an existing Relay app into Relay Modern):
+The new API offers "compat mode" (which allows to adopt an existing Relay app into Relay Modern).
+It:
 - removes the restrictions on mutation queries and `QueryRenderer` from Relay Classic
 - routes are optional
 - `QueryRenderer`supports rendering small data directly without requiring a container